DeterminateSystems/zero-to-nix/README.md

 build
 ```

-As an alternative, your can [run the whole CI suite](#run-checks-locally), which also builds the site.
+As an alternative, you can [run the whole CI suite](#run-checks-locally), which also builds the site.

 ### Format code